ThyW/der/README.md

 This solves the issue!
 If I clone my dotfiles, `der` them and check the output on both machines, on my home laptop I will be able to see the line which I wanted to have there and on the work laptop, the entire code block would be excluded.

 # Contributing
-Open an issue, or, if you feel like it, submit a PR.
+Open an issue, or submit a PR if you feel like it.